 According to article 10.6 of the RED, the manufacturer shall ensure that their radio equipment bears a type or batch or serial number or other element allowing its identification.

 In cases where the radio equipment is too small or the nature of the equipment does not allow it (if for example the surface of the equipment not suitable for printing), the above information shall be provided on the packaging or in a document accompanying the radio equipment.

 Further details about this requirement can be found in Chapter 4.2.2.3 of the Blue Guide.

+Lastly, for specific issues relating to tags, see Chapter 1.6.3.13.

 Traceability information